INFERIOR NASAL CONCHA ANATOMY

 • Scroll-shaped bone with a distinctive curved morphology

-• Located on the lateral wall of the nasal cavity
+• Located on the lateral wall of your nasal cavity

 • Paired structure — one on each side of the nasal septum